damonloredans/scraperpro/docs/quote-for-howard.md

 ### Payment

-Work is already underway — the framework, Princeton Tec, and Crispi are built, and Oakley's been recon'd end to end.
+Work is already underway, the framework, Princeton Tec, and Crispi are built, and Oakley's been recon'd end to end.
 Nothing due upfront; payment follows delivered work: